lucasvtiradentes/gcal-sync/README.md

  </table>
 </div>

-In the image it is shown my current usage of this tool:
+In the above images it is shown my current usage of this tool:

 <ul align="left">
   <li align="left"><b>black</b>: my past github commits;</li>